OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/intro.md

 For detailed information about logged data, refer to [log data formats](detailed-log-map.md).

+## A quickstart introduction to log streaming

+This video gives you a quick overview about what log streaming is, the benefits of log streaming, and how it all works.

+<iframe src="https://player.vimeo.com/video/1020681710" width="750" height="422" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="">Tutorial demonstrating the process of retrieving data from a database.</iframe>

 ## What's next

 For detailed information on streaming logs to different APM tools, refer to: